jaimevalero/managing-awesome-lists/README.md

 # Awesome List Viewer

+**Discover and explore the best GitHub resources with Awesome List Viewer!**

 [Live Demo](https://managing-awesome-lists.vercel.app/)

 **Awesome List Viewer** is a backend utility for discovering and managing GitHub "awesome lists".
 It downloads metadata about curated awesome lists from GitHub, stores the data as JSON, and makes it available for querying through a dedicated frontend application.

 ---